Bdeering1/Lucida/docs/work-items.md

   - reproducable position key hashing (remove randomness)
   - flip board back around, and just change how it is printed to get white on the bottom
   - add unit tests to build pipeline
-  - implement eslint
-  - there's a whole bunch of nomenclature that should be reviewed
+  - whole bunch of nomenclature that should be reviewed

 ### Future Ideas
 - backend